scalatra/scalatra-website/index.md

 ### Scale up and customize

-Scalatra is a micro-framework, so it's great for starting small and building upwards.
+Scalatra is a micro-framework, so you start small and build upwards.

-You can easily add exactly the libraries you want - for data models, templating, unit and integration testing, async request handling, or server-push - in order to make your system do what you want.
+You can easily add exactly the libraries you want - for data models, templating, unit and integration testing, async request handling, or server-push.

-We can't predict what you'll want to build, or how you'll want to build it, so instead of prescribing a set of libraries for you to use, and building the framework around that, we let _you_ choose.
+We can't predict what you'll want to build, or how you'll want to build it.
+Instead of prescribing a set of libraries for you to use, and building the framework around that, we let _you_ choose.

 ## Versions